 - Mention how your beliefs and interests align with the organisation/university’s vision and mission

-Are you planning to study abroad, have a look at our blog on Sponsorship Letter for Visa
+Are you planning to study abroad?
+Have a look at our blog on the Sponsorship Letter for Visa

 Motivation Letter Sample for University

-Once you are familiarized with the structure and elements of a motivation letter, let’s provide you with a motivation letter examples and samples to help you understand the tone and style as well.
+Once you are familiarised with the structure and elements of a motivation letter, let’s provide you with some motivation letter examples and samples to help you understand the tone and style as well.

 Motivation Letter Sample for Internship